 I was going through one of the containers, and ran across a few things that don’t make it onto a lot of “Survival Gear” lists, but can come in very, very handy.

-a flat wood rasp and wood file, all in a compact 8-inch package.
+However, if you ever plan on doing any “rough” woodwork, ever, you probably want one of these in your kit.
+This tool is a half-round wood rasp and wood file, all in a compact 8-inch package.
 Steel projects will wreck it, but it will clean up after your knife/axe work in record time.

 If you use that rasp/file on green wood, or plastic or aluminum, the teeth WILL clog with a lot of “compressed crap” and eventually work about as well as the back of a credit card.
 The same goes for metal-cutting files.

 You can go buy a specialist machinist’s tool called a “File Card”- a brass or steel bristled brush intended for cleaning files, for $20-50.
-You can go to a Dollar Store or a megamart and get a metal-bristle brush for a buck or 2.
+Or, you can go to a Dollar Store or a Walmart and get a metal-bristle brush for a buck or 2.
 You have sharpening tools for your blades, same thing for files and rasps.